About SB 1

 Landmark Transportation Investment

 Senate Bill 1, the Road Repair and Accountability Act of 2017, was signed into law by Governor Edmund G. Brown Jr. on April 28, 2017.
-It is a landmark transportation investment to rebuild California by fixing roads, freeways, and bridges in communities across California.
-The legislative package invests $54 billion over the next decade and puts more dollars towards transit and safety.
+It is a landmark transportation investment to rebuild California by fixing roads, freeways, and bridges in communities throughout California.
+The legislative package invests an average of $5.4 billion annually and puts more dollars toward transit and safety.